zriyansh/signoz.io/docs/deployment/helm_chart.md

 ```

 The above command will install a recent version of the SigNoz.
-To use an explicit version of SigNoz:
+To use an explicit version of SigNoz use the following command.
+The below command shows how to install version `0.5.3`

 ```console
 helm install my-release signoz/signoz \